Contents

 Here is a quick video that shows this:

-This makes it significantly easier to find things in the night sky, which can be a major frustration for astronomy beginners.
-It also gives you something close to what you’d get with a computerized telescope, it’s just won’t move the telescope for you.
+It also gives you something close to what you’d get with a computerized telescope, it just won’t move the telescope for you.
 An advantage is that it is cheaper and doesn’t require a power source in comparison to computerized telescopes.

 This model has 80mm (3.1 inch) aperture, which is enough for great sights.